 These subcommittees will examine policies and procedures at other institutions for best practices, federal law, and other relevant resources as we work to identify areas to target for improvement.
 The committee hopes to present some preliminary recommendations by the end of the semester but will continue beyond that date if needed to ensure a full and comprehensive review of our policies on sexual misconduct.

 You may have seen the exciting news last week from Dr. René Padilla, vice provost for Global Engagement, regarding a new partnership between the Creighton Global Initiative (CGI) and American Airlines that provides an opportunity for members of the University community to receive airline miles to support travel throughout the world.
 The airline is providing one million miles of award travel.
-Details and instructions for applying are available here.

 This year’s CGI committee is working productively on Fridays to vet a new round of funding proposals, and I look forward to announcing grants shortly after the Easter holiday.